| Cannabis

 many of us know firsthand, Jesus often becomes the final hope

 for the pharmacologically impaired."
+John Cunyus,

 the author of a book on Christian healing, said: "Well, the Bible